bokutotu/zenu/README.md

 ## Contributing

-Contributions to Zenu are welcome!
+Contributions to ZeNu are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/bokutotu/zenu).

 ## License

-Zenu is licensed under the [MIT License](LICENSE).
+ZeNu is licensed under the [MIT License](LICENSE).

-Please keep in mind that Zenu is currently in the early stages of development, and the API may change as the project evolves.
+Please keep in mind that ZeNu is currently in the early stages of development, and the API may change as the project evolves.